davidjtoomer/Proteomic-Profiling/README.md

 # Secreted-Protein-Labeler
 This program scrapes the UniProt online database to determine which proteins in a large set are secreted.
 This program was developed for use in the Svensson Lab at the Stanford School of Medicine Department of Pathology.
-Find more information about the research at the Svensson lab here: http://www.svenssonlabstanford.org/
+[Find more information about the research at the Svensson lab.](http://www.svenssonlabstanford.org/)

 # Setting up the Python Virtualenv
 This program runs on Python 3.x and leverages several external libraries (Pandas, NumPy, Selenium, BeautifulSoup, etc.) that will need to be downloaded.
 One easy way to do so is using a virtual environment through Anaconda, which can be easily downloaded at https://www.anaconda.com/distribution.

 Once installed, download this repository and unzip its contents.
-Open up your command-line interface (e.g. Terminal) and navigate to the unzipped directory using **cd** (*If you would like an overview for navigating the file system in Terminal, check out this article on https://macpaw.com/how-to/use-terminal-on-mac*).
+Open up your command-line interface (e.g. Terminal) and navigate to the unzipped directory using **cd** (*[here's a refresher for navigating the file system in Terminal](https://macpaw.com/how-to/use-terminal-on-mac)*).
 Run the following commands to create the virtualenv and install all dependencies:

+> cd <path_to_directory>
+>
 > conda env create -f environment.yml
 >
 > conda activate secreted-labeler